v-m/data-libs/dicts/README.md

 loader.group_by_key(key='id')
 loader.group_by_key(key=lambda d: d['id']+d['name'])

-# if there are items with duplicate keys, it will throw an exception.
-However, we can override it:
+# If there are items with duplicate keys, it will throw an exception.
+However, we can override it
+# to only write a warning and not raise the exception:
-loader.group_by_key(key='id', allow_duplicates=True) # will just write a warning, no exception raised
+loader.group_by_key(key='id', allow_duplicates=True)

 # To group loaded items by file name, use group_by_file.
-This will group by __PATH__ and have a list of items for each :
+This will group by __PATH__
+# and have a list of items for each:
 loader.group_by_file()
 # You can also specify the transformator
 loader.group_by_file(transformator=Table.__init__)
 ```